 Affiliated Faculty, Center for Gender and Sexuality Studies

-Faculty Member, Stevanovich Institute on the Formation of Knowledge
+Faculty Member and Faculty Fellow, Stevanovich Institute on the Formation of Knowledge

 PhD 2009 Harvard University

 Social Science Research Building, room 222 – Office

 (773) 702-7550 – Fax

 Early modern Europe; the Renaissance, with a focus on Italy; Reformation; longue-durée intellectual and cultural history; postclassical reception of classical philosophy; Renaissance humanism; history of the book, printing and reading; history of education; history of science, religion, atheism, deism, heresy, and heterodoxy; music history; Enlightenment reception of earlier radical thought; Epicureanism, atomism, Stoicism, Skepticism, Platonism, and Neoplatonism

 My research on intellectual history, or the history of ideas, is my way of exploring how history and thought shape each other over time.
 The Italian Renaissance is a perfect moment for approaching this question because at that point the ideas about science, religion, and the world that had developed in the Middle Ages suddenly met those of the ancient world, reconstructed from rediscovered sources.
 All at once many beliefs, scientific systems, and perceived worlds clashed, mixed, and produced an unprecedented range of new ideas, which in turn shaped the following centuries and, thereby, our current world.